 From the CEO

 What is the return on investment from your APA membership dues?
-There are certainly many tangible benefits that convey to individual members, such as this publication, the American Psychologist (AP), opportunities to serve in APA governance, discounts on APA books and subscriptions, access to members-only areas of the APA Web site, and a special members-only rate to attend APA's Annual Convention (see "Accounting for dues dollars").
+There are certainly many tangible benefits that convey to individual members, such as this publication, the American Psychologist (AP), opportunities to serve in APA governance, discounts on APA books and subscriptions, access to members-only areas of the APA Web site, and a special members-only rate to attend APA's Annual Convention.
 But to me, these are not the most important benefits from being a member of APA.
 The true return on your investment is the work we do that serves the greater good, including the public, our members and the discipline as a whole.
 Our Annual Report, which is published each year in AP, provides lots of details about the overall work of the association, which results from your membership dues and the many other resources of the association.
 I am providing just a few highlights of our recent work below.

 1.)
 We initiated and worked to increase funding for a major suicide-prevention program on college campuses (under the Garrett Lee Smith Memorial Act of 2004).
 Funding increased from $1.5 million in 2005 to $5 million in fiscal year 2006.